burke-chr/Java-Schoolwork/README.md

 # Java-Schoolwork

-Problems form CS2510, Introduction to Object-Oriented Programming
+Problems from CS2510, Introduction to Object-Oriented Programming